ThomasChauve/aita/docs/source/index.rst

 Welcome to AITA Toolbox's documentation!
 ========================================

 AITA Toolbox is a python tools created to work on orientation map such as the one obtained using optical measurement (birefringence).

-It is an open source code under CC-BY-CC licence (https://creativecommons.org/licenses/by/2.0/fr/deed.en).
+It is an open source code under GPL-v3.

 There is no guarantee if you are using it.

-It has been tested with python 3.7
+It has been tested with python 3.8

 .. toctree::